redox-os/book/src/build-system-reference.md

   - This command will continue where you stopped the build process, it's useful to save time if you had a compilation error and patched a crate

 - `make p.recipe-name` (abbreviation of `push`) - Install one or multiple recipe binaries to an existing Redox image
+- `make i.recipe-name` (abbreviation of `install`) - Install a recipe in the system for self-hosted development testing
 - `make c.recipe-name` (abbreviation of `clean`) - Clean one or multiple recipe binaries.
 - `make u.recipe-name` (abbreviation of `unfetch`) - Clean one or multiple recipe source code and binaries (**please backup or submit your source changes before the execution of this command**).
 - `make cr.recipe-name` - A shortcut for `make c.recipe r.recipe`